 However, there is a quiet revolution underway.
 Some software companies have been looking at what we’d value as product managers and have come up with products to help us do a better job.
 Their tools can help embed best practice approaches and enable product management to be more efficient and effective.

 In our most recent industry survey, we investigated the tools used by product managers.
-We asked questions about the tools they use for 8 different product activities: product strategy, getting insight, tracking requirements, prioritization, roadmapping, creating mockups, project management and metrics & analytics.
+We asked questions about the tools they use for 8 different product activities: product strategy, getting insight, tracking requirements, prioritization, roadmapping, creating mockups, project management, and metrics & analytics.

 Unsurprisingly, the Microsoft Office suite still dominates but there is growing use of tools designed for product managers.

 The top 10, in no particular order, are: